karthik-d/room-slot-booking/README.md

 ### Employee ID Details (NO AUTHENTICATION)
  ### Relative URLs
- - URL 1: For Listing All (GET) IDs and Creating IDs (POST)
+ - **URL 1**: For Listing All (GET) IDs and Creating IDs (POST)
  ```
  /api/empid-handler/
  ```
- - URL 2: For Viewing Specific ID (GET) and unassigning ID and Deleting corresponding employee (DELETE)
+ - **URL 2**: For Viewing Specific ID (GET) and unassigning ID and Deleting corresponding employee (DELETE)
  - The emp_id can be found in the JSON data returned by the Listing URL
  - The URL to specific user can be found in the JSON data returned by the Listing URL
  ```
 /api/empid-detail/<str:emp_id>/
  ```